adamfortuna/evaleverything.com/source/_posts/2013-09-08-native-javascript-notifications.markdown

 ![Safari Notification](/images/posts/native-javascript-notifications/safari-notification-small.png)

 One of the nice parts of this notification is that it will sync up with your other notifications.
-For instance, if you have one notification from XCode and another from a website, they'll show up stacked rather than on top of each other.
+For instance, if you have one notification from Xcode and another from a website, they'll show up stacked rather than on top of each other.

 ### Mavericks